BZFlag-Dev/bzflag.org/_documentation/slash_commands.md

 ###```/unban <ip address>```

-The unban command can only remove IP bans.
-The /banlist command will show exact address or range that was banned.
+The unban command can remove IP bans.
+The ```/banlist``` command will show the exact address or range that was banned.
 The unban command must be passed the exact IP or range that was banned.
 Example:

 ```/unban 192.168.4.3```